The next #wisecraftstitchalong is starting soon! Hawaiian Quilting

 - Friday, May 25 5pm– Show finished appliqué block(s), layout, quilting options.

 These videos will all be uploaded to my YouTube channel at a later time, once the stitchalong is over on Facebook.

 I hope you will join us to ask questions and chime in during the FB Live sessions (whether you are actually stitching during it or just watching).
 I have really come to love needle turn appliqué in all forms, and look forward to making a brand new beautiful quilt with you, using techniques from the tradition of Hawaiian quilting.

 .
 This project is available anytime, anywhere you can access it.

 How can I show off my version of this project?

 Please share, we’d love to see!
-Post photos of your work, in progress and finished, in the Facebook Group, on Instagram, Pinterest, Twitter, wherever you like to hang out online.
+Post photos of your work, in progress and finished, on the Facebook Page, on Instagram, Pinterest, Twitter, wherever you like to hang out online.
 Be sure to use the hashtag #wisecraftstitchalong so we can find your posts!
 (Also feel free to tag me in the photo to make sure I see it, @blairs)

 Any questions please post a comment on this post!